callendera/MilestoneProject3/README.md

 * Delete recipes

 The UX of the app was designed in a way to provide easy access and simplicity.
-While keeping in mind the older generations within my family, I wanted to develop an app that made it easy and simple for those generation to access on any device.
+While keeping in mind the older generations within my family, I wanted to develop an app that made it easy and simple for those generations to access on any device.

-The app is fully functional on all screen sizes with extensive testing for each feature.
+The app is fully functional on all screen sizes with extensive testing for each feature on 1400px, 1200px, 992px, 768px, and 576px screensizes.

 * User Stories:
     * As a Family member interested in browsing the recipes, I visit the app and on the home page 4 featured recipes are displayed.